 Digital menus, ordering systems, and loyalty programs all benefit from branded codes:

-The branding approach here is straightforward: match the restaurant’s interior design aesthetic, use warm inviting colors, and include a “View Menu” call-to-action so diners know what they’re scanning.
-Learn more about QR codes for restaurants including digital menus, ordering, reviews, and loyalty programs.
+Match the restaurant’s design aesthetic, use warm colors, and include a “View Menu” call-to-action so diners know what they’re scanning.
+See our QR codes for restaurants page for more ideas.

 Real Estate

-Real estate agents put QR codes on yard signs, brochures, and business cards — linking to property details, virtual tours, and agent profiles.
-Agency branding with a “View Property” or “Schedule Tour” frame makes the code feel like part of the listing, not an afterthought.
+Real estate agents put QR codes on yard signs, brochures, and business cards that link to property details, virtual tours, and agent profiles.
+Agency branding with a “View Property” or “Schedule Tour” frame makes the code feel like part of the listing.

 Events and Entertainment